rahulbagad/portfolio/README.md

-# 👋 Hi there!
-This is my upcoming portfolio website...

-Temporarily hosted on netify - https://trusting-beaver-cc2c50.netlify.app/
+# Portfolio - Temporarily hosted on netlify - https://trusting-beaver-cc2c50.netlify.app/
+👋 Hi There, this is my upcoming personal website.
+This is work in progress 🚧.

+Key features:
+  - Minimal
+  - Light & Dark theme
+  - Content is loaded dynamically from JSON data

+Please free to fork and make changes.
+You can use this as a template.
+You just need to update `gatsby-config.js` metadata.

+Feedback is welcome 😁